Supports of simple modules in cyclotomic Cherednik categories O

 \subsection{Content}

 Sections \ref{S_RCA} and \ref{S_cyclot} basically do not contain any new results.
 Sections \ref{S_wc_further} and \ref{S_main_proofs} are new.

 In Section \ref{S_RCA} we recall several known results and constructions for general rational Cherednik algebras.
 In Section \ref{SS_RCA} we recall the definition of these algebras and basic structural results following \cite{EG}.
-In Section \ref{SS_hw_cat} we recall basic things about highest weight categories.
+In Section \ref{SS_hw_cat} we recall basics about highest weight categories.
 In Section \ref{SS_RCA_O} we define categories $\mathcal{O}$.
-In Section \ref{SS_HC_bimod} we recall Harish-Chandra bimodules for rational Cherednik algebras.
+In Section \ref{SS_HC_bimod} we recall Harish-Chandra (shortly, HC) bimodules for rational Cherednik algebras.
 In Section \ref{SS_compl} we recall isomorphisms of some completions of rational Cherednik algebras.
 Section \ref{SS_IndRes} deals with induction and restriction functors for categories $\mathcal{O}$, \cite{BE}, and for HC bimodules, \cite{sraco}.
 In the next part, Section \ref{SS_chamber}, we elaborate on the chamber decomposition for the space of parameters.
-Finally, in Section \ref{SS_WC} we recall wall-crossing functors between categories $\mathcal{O}$ with different parameters introduced in \cite{rouq_der}.
+Finally, in Section \ref{SS_WC} we recall the definition of wall-crossing functors between categories $\mathcal{O}$ with different parameters introduced in \cite{rouq_der}.
 We also recall wall-crossing bijections between the sets of simples in those categories.

-Section \ref{S_wc_further} establishes some further properties of the wall-crossing functors and the wall-crossing bijections.
-In Section \ref{SS_wc_bij_gen} we show that a wall-crossing bijection $\wc_{c-\psi\leftarrow c}$ depends not on $c$ but on the wall being crossed.
+Section \ref{S_wc_further} establishes some new properties of the wall-crossing functors and the wall-crossing bijections.
+First, in Section \ref{SS_wc_bij_gen} we show that a wall-crossing bijection $\wc_{c-\psi\leftarrow c}$ depends not on $c$ but on the wall being crossed.
 Second, we show that wall-crossing functors commute with restriction and induction functors, Section \ref{SS_WC_vs_Res}.
 These are crucial tools to compute these bijections in the cases we need.

 In Section \ref{S_cyclot} we recall a few additional facts about categories $\mathcal{O}_c(W)$ for $W=G(\ell,1,n)$.
 In Section \ref{SS_cat_act} we recall categorical Kac-Moody (\cite{Shan} and \cite{GM}) and Heisenberg, \cite{SV}, actions on the cyclotomic categories $\mathcal{O}$, as well as the crystal for the Kac-Moody action, \cite{cryst}.
 Finally, Section \ref{SS_equi} recalls a decomposition of cyclotomic categories $\mathcal{O}$ that is used to reduce the computation of supports to some special parameters $c$.